European sailors on their way to the New World used avocados in place of butter.

 What would guacamole be without avocados?
 On Super Bowl Sunday, Americans eat about 8 million pounds of guacamole.
 For Cinco de Mayo, the tally is closer to 14 million.

 Avoiding Browning in Avocados

-To reduce oxidation (browning) of an already-sliced avocado, sprinkle lemon juice on the exposed flesh and then refrigerate in a plastic bag.
+To help prevent an already sliced avocado from browning, sprinkle lemon juice on the exposed flesh, and then refrigerate in a plastic bag.

 3 beets, red and/or golden

 2 ripe avocados